India is an ancient cultural country with the famous painting of India.

 But In the early days, this painting developed into a rangoli, later this art gradually descended into modern forms on clothes, walls, and paper.

-Firstly Women of Mithila paint this painting.
+Firstly Women of Mithila painted this painting.

-Later men also start this painting.
+Later men also started this painting.

 Madhubani paintings are of two types – mural painting and aripan or alpana.